🎯 The Problem with Traditional API Debugging

 - Capture tokens: Postman Interceptor captures all requests

-- Extract tokens: In Postman History ?Find
+- Extract tokens: In Postman History -Find

 /oauth/tokenresponse - Save as environment: